SiRyiS/generic_socialMedia/README.md

 ```

 ## Usage
-1. Populate the database with sample data by running the populate_data.py script:
+1. You can populate the database with sample data by running the populate_data.py script:

     ```bash
     python populate_data.py
     ```

-2. Run the Flask application:
+2. Then run the Flask app:

     ```bash
     python app.py